elliottbolzan/BunnyBreakout/README.md

 BunnyBreakout
 =============
 An individual project for Duke's Computer Science 308 (Design and Implementation).
-For this first project, I individually built a rabbit-themed breakout game.
+For this first project, I built a rabbit-themed breakout game (approximately 1000 lines of code).

 ![](images/1.png)